2GR-FE SW20 Shopping List

 The easiest DIY route using the 3rd gen Sienna ECU.
 Note that not all the instructions are available on a pin by pin basis yet, i will get to these as i can.

-6. Get the stock ECU connector (note this is only available for the 3s-gte ECU, for the others you will have to salvage it from your stock ECU) and make the jumper indicated by #5 in the diagram
+Get the stock ECU connector (you will have to salvage it from your stock ECU) and make the jumper indicated by #5 in the diagram

 Alternatively, you can just modify your stock sienna harness using the FM1 kit above and ask Paul Woods to make the adapter harness.
 This may be a better option for those that don’t want to ship anything to Paul and are able to do simple wiring work.